 The type will be dependent on a full appraisal of the situation.
+New builds are often the solution endorsed by members where a new town or key development location is identified within Cambridgeshire.

-• Planning stipulations
+Planning stipulations

-National and local planning policies and high aspirations of local members, planners and schools - especially Academy Trusts - to provide a higher specification than is statutorily required can cause costs to increase.
+National and local planning policies and high aspirations of local members, planners, developers and schools - especially Academy Trusts - to provide a higher specification than is statutorily required can cause costs to increase.
 Cambridge City Council and South Cambridgeshire District Council also require public art which can add an additional cost of up to 1% of the construction budget.
-All new schools also have to go through the Design Quality Panel, which adds an additional step into the planning process and extends the design phase and is funded by the project.
+All new schools also have to go through the Design Quality Panel, which adds an additional step into the planning process, extends the design phase and is funded by the project.
+Some developers require a new school to fulfil its community responsibility and become a landmark building within the development.
+In this instance, the developer is likely to place an additional premium on the negotiated S106 to afford that vision.
 Finally, some of the requirements of a S106 can have an impact on the levels of external funding available - for example, an increased requirement for affordable housing will reduce the amount available to fund education schemes for a development.